 Overdone it on the mulled wine?
-Here are our favourite winter hot drinks for warming up on a cold day
+Here are our favorite winter hot drinks for warming up on a cold day.

 There’s no better way to warm up after a frosty winter walk than wrapping your hands around a hot mug of something festive.
-There are plenty of options here: all can be served alcohol-free, with a few that would be tasty with a warming tot of rum.
-Perfect for parties (make up a big batch and keep warm on the hob) or a chilly day at home with a book in front of the fire, these vegan festive favourites are sure to get you in the holiday spirit.
+There are plenty of options here: all can be served alcohol-free, with a few that would be tasty with a warming shot of rum.
+Perfect for parties (make up a big batch and keep warm on the stove) or a chilly day at home with a book in front of the fire, these vegan festive favorites are sure to get you in the holiday spirit.

-Eggnog is an American festive classic, usually made with eggs, cream and rum or bourbon.
-Most recipes for vegan eggnog are much lighter than the traditional version, but just as delicious.
-Try this one with coconut milk and cashews from Simple Vegan Blog: it’s alcohol-free, but you could definitely add rum if you want to.
+Eggnog is an American classic, usually made with eggs, cream, and rum or bourbon.
+Most recipes for vegan eggnog are much lighter than the traditional version but just as delicious.
+Try this one with coconut milk and cashews from Simple Vegan Blog: it’s alcohol-free, but you could add rum if you want to.

 Hot Spiced Apple Juice

 If you’re not a fan of mulled wine, this festive spiced apple juice from The Spruce Eats is a tasty alternative, and you can adjust the amount of sugar to suit your liking.
 It’s great with a splash of brandy or rum but just as good without!

 Creamy Vegan Hot Chocolate

 There are days when only hot chocolate will do: this creamy vegan hot chocolate from Minimalist Baker is delicious and only takes five minutes to make – you can even make it in the microwave.
 For a special treat, you could even buy some vegan whipped cream or make your own by whipping some coconut milk (buy full-fat and use just the solid part rather than the watery liquid).

 Healthy Pumpkin Spice Latte